franciscoxavier04/pm-BIM/docs/installation-and-operations/system-requirements/README.md

 ### Additional Scaling Recommendations

-- **Monitor Resource Usage**: [Use our health checks to monitor for resource allocation and queueing information](../operation/monitoring/#health-checks).
+**Monitor Resource Usage**

+You can [use our health checks to monitor the background job queue](../operation/monitoring/#health-checks).
+If the `worker_backed_up` check fails you may want to scale up the number of background workers.

+For everything else a general monitoring solution for your servers is recommended.
+Be it cloud-platform solutions like CloudWatch (AWS), or your own setup using open-source tools such as Prometheus and Grafana.

 Adjust CPU, RAM, and disk space as needed.

+**Database Scaling**

-- **Database Scaling**: Consider external PostgreSQL with performance tuning.
+Consider external PostgreSQL with performance tuning.

+**Load Balancing**

-- **Load Balancing**: For high-availability setups, distribute traffic across multiple servers and availability regions.
+For high-availability setups, distribute traffic across multiple servers and availability regions.